OctopusDeploy/blog/blog/2022-01/jenkins-install-guide/index.md

 ### Installing Jenkins

-Start by downloading the MSI from the [Jenkins download page](https://www.jenkins.io/download/).
-Double-click the MSI file to begin the Jenkins installation, and Click the **Next** button:
+Download the MSI from the [Jenkins download page](https://www.jenkins.io/download/), double-click the MSI file to begin the Jenkins installation, and click the **Next** button:

 ![Jenkins Windows Installer](win-install-1.png "width=500")